Under Secretary of Veterans Affairs for Benefits

 The Under Secretary for Benefits (USB), in the United States Department of Veterans Affairs, directs the Veterans Benefits Administration through regional offices in 50 states, the District of Columbia, Puerto Rico, and the Philippines.
 The under secretary is responsible for the administration of benefits provided by the Department to veterans and dependents, including compensation, pension, education, home loan guaranty, vocational rehabilitation, and life insurance.

 History

 The Veterans Benefits Administration has been in existence since the creation of the Department of Veterans Affairs in October 1988, when it was led by a chief benefits director.
 In 1994, the title was changed to Under Secretary of Veterans Affairs for Benefits.

-Under Secretary Allison A. Hickey resigned in October 2015.
 On February 27, 2018, President Donald Trump nominated Paul R. Lawrence to become the under secretary of veterans affairs for benefits.
 The nomination was confirmed by the U.S. Senate on April 26, 2018 by Voice Vote.
 Mr Reeves was sworn in by SECVA on May 15, 2018.
 He resigned the post on January 20, 2021.